exograd/go-oauth2c/README.md

 If you find a bug or have any question, feel free to open a Github issue.

-Please not that we do not currently review or accept any contribution.
+Please note that we do not currently review or accept any contribution.

 ## Licence